karyeet/heroku-lavalink/README.md

 ##### Note:
 You can enable automatic deploys to update the app when commits are added to the auto branch (see step 5 to 9).
-Also automatic deploys will restart your server so enable it on your own risk, no author is responsible for any damages that may occur due to auto matic deploys! or simply you may check the auto branch for commits and deploy them manually
+Also automatic deploys will restart your server so enable it on your own risk, no author is responsible for any damages that may occur due to automatic deploys! or simply you may check the auto branch for commits and deploy them manually

 ### One Click Deploy:
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/TEEN-BOOM/heroku-lavalink/tree/auto)